Laser Tattoo Removal

 What Other Options are Available to Remove Tattoos?

-Alternate options that are available include surgical excision, dermabrasion, and topical lightening creams.
-All of which either leave significant scars or are not effective.
+Alternate options that are available include surgical excision, dermabrasion, chemical acids, and topical lightening creams.
+All of which, either leave significant scars or are not effective.
 Laser tattoo removal is currently the number one treatment for permanent removal with very few adverse events and no down time.